 1. Enlist faith-based groups to become involved in tax credit outreach activities.

 Identify the right person to approach within the organization.
 For example, a leader of the church Social Ministry or Peace and Justice Committee may be the person who can introduce the subject of becoming involved in outreach and taking on volunteer opportunities.
-Or, identify a congregant who may be knowledgeable about the needs of low-wage workers or about the tax credits — for example, a social worker or an accountant — who may be willing to champion the idea of becoming involved in outreach.
+Or, identify a member who may be knowledgeable about the needs of workers with lower wages or about the tax credits — such as a social worker or an accountant — who may be willing to champion the idea of becoming involved in outreach.

 2. Offer to provide tax credit materials.